gaurabdul/PuzzleApp/README.md

 # PuzzleApp
-This is an android app.
-This is a gaming app
+It is an android gaming app